Oral Health

 When oral health is compromised by disease or injury, general health is also affected.
 The pain and discomfort associated with oral diseases make concentrating difficult, cause people to miss school or work, and can lead to social isolation.
 Oral diseases impose a severe social and economic burden on individuals and families by increasing household expenditures and seriously affecting people’s quality of life and well-being.

-The WHO Regional Office for Africa has led the promotion of oral health as well as the prevention and control of oral diseases in the WHO African Region by providing strategic direction, such as developing the regional oral health strategy 2016–2025.
-In line with the global strategy on oral health and its action plan, such strategic direction is meant to guide Member States in developing national plans to promote oral health, reduce health inequalities, and strengthen efforts to address oral diseases and conditions as part of noncommunicable disease (NCD) prevention and control toward universal health coverage (UHC) for oral health for all by 2030.
+The WHO Regional Office for Africa has led the promotion of oral health as well as the prevention and control of oral diseases in the WHO African Region by providing strategic direction, such as developing Regional framework for accelerating implementation of the Global oral health action plan: addressing oral diseases as part of noncommunicable diseases towards universal health coverage and health for all by 2030.

 To advance the implementation of these ambitious strategies, in collaboration with partners, the WHO Regional Office for Africa supports Member States by: